Choosing the Right Approach at the Right Time: A Comparative Analysis of Causal Effect Estimation using Confounder Adjustment and Instrumental Variables: Simulation Results

 In this section, we present results verifying the closed form derivations for all three assumption violation scenarios with and without covariates.
-Additionally, we further present the use of our sensitivity analysis procedure.
+Additionally, we further present results validating the accuracy of $\phi$ to capture the inconsistency.
 All variables were generated via the structural equations provided in the earlier sections with the error terms following a normal distribution with mean zero.
 When the variables were independent from all other variables in the system, such as $U$, they were standard normal.
 When the variable was determined by other variables in the system, such as $X$, it was still normal but with the variance of the error term being equal to one minus the variance of the other variables in the structural equation.
 This is so that the total variance of terms like $Var(X)$ will still equal one (see the "Notes about Simulations" section in the appendix).
 For example, in Eq \ref{eq:simple_first}, $\sigma_{\epsilon_1} = 1 - c_1^2 - c_3^2$ and, thus, $\epsilon_1 \sim N(0,1 - c_1^2 - c_3^2)$.

 To obtain the simulated numbers for OLS, we use the built-in \texttt{lm} from R function while for 2SLS, we use the \texttt{ivreg} function from the \texttt{ivreg} R package.
 In the exclusion restriction and independence setting, we present the Monte Carlo averages over 500 simulations of 500 observations generated.
 For treatment effect heterogeneity because the empirical results take more samples to converge, we used 500 simulations of 3000 observations.
 Note that for all simulations, for demonstration purposes, we set the IV to be sufficiently strong such that the estimates would converge on the population value within a reasonable sample size.
 Nevertheless, our results otherwise hold for weak IVs if the number of observations in each simulation increased significantly.